Bladetrain3r/Dockermex/README.md

 You can customize the server configuration by modifying or creating new conf files in the configs folder, and by placing IWADs/PWADs in the respective directories.
 Specify configfile at launch time using the environment variable CONFIGFILE.
 Defaults to default.conf.

 This Docker setup also includes compiling Freedoom and Deutex, both under the BSD license.
-Freedoom is a free content port of DOOM, while Deutex provides additional free content for enhanced gameplay.
+Freedoom is a free content port of DOOM, while Deutex provides additional tools for handling and editing Doom files.

 For detailed instructions on building these components, please refer to their respective repositories: